Sodus in Wayne County, New York — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Great Lakes Seaway Trail National Scenic Byway marker series.

 Location.
 43° 15.875′ N, 77° 1.516′ W. Marker is in Sodus, New York, in Wayne County.
 Marker is on Lake Road (County Route 101) 0.1 miles west of Halcus Road, on the right when traveling east.
-Touch for map.
 Marker is at a parking area for Salmon Creek fishermen on the south side of Lake Road.
 Marker cannot be seen westbound.
+Touch for map.
 Marker is in this post office area: Sodus NY 14551, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Sodus Point Coal Trestle (approx. 1.7 miles away); Big Sodus Light (approx. 2.1 miles away); British Raids (approx. 2.1 miles away); Site of 1825 Keeper's Dwelling House (approx. 2.1 miles away); Site of the Original Sodus Bay Lighthouse (approx. 2.1 miles away); A French Inspired Flotilla (approx. 2.3 miles away); Underground Railroad Terminus (approx. 7.3 miles away); The Church of Jesus Christ of Latter-Day Saints (approx. 7.4 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Underground RR (about 500 feet away, measured in a direct line); The Sodus Point Coal Trestle (approx. 1.7 miles away); Big Sodus Light (approx. 2.1 miles away); British Raids (approx. 2.1 miles away); Site of 1825 Keeper's Dwelling House (approx. 2.1 miles away); Site of the Original Sodus Bay Lighthouse The War of 1812 (approx. 2.2 miles away); Battle of Sodus Point (approx. 2.2 miles away).

 Categories. • Notable Buildings •